 Meals on Wheels operates in virtually every community in America through our network of more than 5,000 independently-run local programs.
 While the diversity of each program's services and operations may vary based on the needs and resources of their communities, they are all committed to supporting their senior neighbors to live healthier and more nourished lives in their own homes.[i]

 It would help to know if Meals on Wheels is offered in your community.
-You can access a map by clicking here!
-Once you locate your local provider, contact them to see if you qualify!
+You can contact our main office by calling 479.636.7301 to see if you qualify.

 Meals on Wheels focuses on caring for individuals whose diminished mobility makes it hard to shop for food, prepare meals or socialize with others.
 Generally, programs serve adults 60 and over, although age requirements can vary by program and areas served.
 People who are mobile enough to join others for meals in a group setting where seniors congregate, like senior centers and cafes, are encouraged to do so; while others less mobile may qualify for home delivery.[ii]